pgugger/LandscapeGenomics/2019/Exercise4.md

 How does adaptive variation compare to the background?
 Is it what you expected, and how would you interpret these results?

 A second potentially interesting comparison is to map where adaptive genetic variation deviates most from landscape patterns of background genetic variation.
-The approach will be to compare the PCAs that you generated from predictions with the all-SNP and adaptive-SNP models using Procrustes rotation.
+The approach will be to use Procrustes rotation to compare the PCAs that you generated from predictions based on the all-SNP and adaptive-SNP models.
 Recall the following commands that you should have already run above:

-	#Do not run
+	#Do not run (assuming you successfully ran above)
 	pred <- predict(gf, clim.land[,-1])
 	pca <- prcomp(pred.gf.all, center=T, scale.=F)